 Assignment 3-3 (15 points)

 Take some time to learn about an MPO or RPO by looking at their website.
 If possible, select the designated planning organization in your region.
 In particular, examine how they are applying GIS technologies to transportation projects and studies.
-Prepare a brief summary of what you learned (no more than 300 words in length) and submit it as an M.S.
+Prepare a brief summary of what you learned (no more than 500 words) and submit it as an M.S.
 Word document to Assignment 3-3 in Canvas.
 Include a screenshot or two if appropriate.

 |Followed Instructions||Excellent: Student carefully followed all instructions for the assignment.

 |Satisfactory: Student's submission exhibited some minor deviations from the instructions for the assignment.

 |Poor: Student's submission exhibited major deviations from the instructions for the assignment.

 |Content Quality||Excellent: Student's submittal fully addressed the topics of the assignment and demonstrated insight and thoughtful reflection on the part of the student.